Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/what-hydrosphere.md

 to get labeled data in production in a timely and cost-effective manner, especially when you deal with large volumes of complex data.
-Hydrosphere circumvents this issue by analyzing data that flows through a model as a proxy for evaluating model quality to detect if ML models start to degrade and make unreliable predictions due to production data drifts from training data.
+Hydrosphere circumvents this issue by analyzing data that flows through a model as a proxy evaluating model quality to detect if ML models start to degrade and make unreliable predictions due to production data drifts from training data.